Phaiax/Key-n-Stroke/README.md

 This dialog is ugly.
 To fix this, i need a validated security certificate.
 Certum offers a low priced <a href="http://www.certum.eu/certum/cert,offer_en_open_source_cs.xml"> 1 year certificate for open source projects </a> for € 25.00 per annum.
 If someone funds at least three years of certification (€ 75.00), i will use that money to buy a new certificate each year.
 Then I will also implement a secure autoupdater. <a href="https://github.com/Phaiax/PxKeystrokesForScreencasts/issues/15">Get in contact with me.</a> For transparency: Currently total raised money: € 0 (May 2020).
 You can support via <a href="https://www.patreon.com/PxKeystrokesForScreencasts">Patreon</a>, <a href="https://www.paypal.me/phaiax">paypal.me/phaiax</a>, send Bitcoins (`1JWER55pheUeJzaUcqaYwP8ZaGe5C16Rp9`) or Stellar Lumens (`phaiax*keybase.io`).
 You can verify the wallet addresses cryptographically on <a href="https://keybase.io/phaiax">keybase.io/phaiax</a>.
 Add the message "pkfs" to the payment so I can associate it with this project.
 After funds for the next six years of developer certificates are raised (which I assume will never happen), I will use any additional funds to buy and eat icecream for myself and anyone I like.

+2021-03-01: I've bought a certificate.
+An update is on the way.

 ## Releases
 You can find the exe in the <code>Releases</code> folder